apache/druid/docs/multi-stage-query/reference.md

 ### `EXTERN` Function

-Use the `EXTERN` function to read external data.
+Use the `EXTERN` function to read external data or write to an external source.

+#### `EXTERN` as an input source

 The function has two variations.
 Function variation 1, with the input schema expressed as JSON:

 ```sql